jax-ml/jax/docs/new_docs/201/index.rst

 8. :doc:`profiling` — how to measure: benchmarking pitfalls, capturing and reading profiler traces (including of distributed code), and device memory profiling.
-9. :doc:`debugging` — printing and inspecting runtime values inside compiled code, and the debugging flags every JAX user should know.
+9. :doc:`debugging` — printing and inspecting values inside compiled code, and the debugging flags every JAX user should know.
-10. :doc:`slow-compilation` — a field guide to diagnosing slow tracing and
-    compilation: diagnostic flags, reading the logs, and the Python patterns that defeat JAX's caches.
+10. :doc:`slow-compilation` — diagnostic flags, reading the logs, and the Python patterns that defeat JAX's caches.
-11. :doc:`precision` — controlling matmul precision: dot algorithms, the
-    classic ``Precision`` levels, and global defaults.
+11. :doc:`precision` — dot algorithms, the classic ``Precision`` levels, and global defaults.
-12. :doc:`controlling-xla` — steering the compiler directly: XLA flags per function or process-wide, and attaching metadata to operations.
+12. :doc:`controlling-xla` — XLA flags per function or process-wide, and attaching metadata to operations.
-13. :doc:`gpu-memory` — how JAX allocates GPU memory, and what to do about out-of-memory failures.
+13. :doc:`gpu-memory` — how the allocator works, and what to do about out-of-memory failures.

 A couple of performance topics — computation/communication overlap and